Lope Martín: Return voyage

 Repaired, the San Lucas left the cove on 4 March and continued west around Mindanao, their departure apparently motivated by an impending Filipino attack.
 Before they left, the men of the San Lucas had left crosses and a jar of letters detailing their path, hoping the rest of the fleet would find them.
-They cruised around the center of the Philippines and passed the islands of Mindanao, Cebu, Bohol, and Leyte with the intent of locating Legazpi and the fleet, but never sighted the other vessels.
+They cruised around the center of the Philippines and passed the islands of Mindanao, Cebu, Bohol, and Leyte with the intent of locating Legazpi and the fleet, but did not find them.
 Martín deftly piloted the ship around a shoal and through the San Bernardino Strait, reentering the open ocean on 21 April.
 Advising Arellano, Martín recommended that they sail northeast back to Mexico, avoiding the Portuguese Spice Islands, and they set out to do so the following day.
 Before them, Magellan, Loaísa, Álvaro de Saavedra, and López de Villalobos had all attempted to sail the Pacific west to east to America; each had failed.